-The firm of Fehr & Peers, a Sacramento area consulting firm with recognized expertise in transportation, prepared traffic impact study (TIS) of the proposed project.
-Their report, dated February 23, 2022, is available for review during normal business hours at the City of Rocklin Planning Department, 3970 Rocklin Road, Rocklin, CA, and is incorporated into this Mitigated Negative Declaration by this reference.
+The firm of Kimley Horn, a Sacramento area consulting firm with recognized expertise in transportation, prepared traffic impact study (TIS) of the proposed project.
+Their report is available for review during normal business hours at the City of Rocklin Planning Division, 3970 Rocklin Road, Rocklin, CA, and is incorporated into this Mitigated Negative Declaration by this reference.
 City staff has reviewed the documentation and is also aware that Fehr & Peers has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
 Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Fehr and Peers report, which is summarized below.